Competition in Costly Talk: Related Literature

 \section{Related Literature}

-This paper contributes to different strands of literature.
-First, it relates to models of strategic communication with multiple senders.
+This paper relates to models of strategic communication with multiple senders.
 This line of work shows several channels through which full information revelation can be obtained \citep{battaglini2002,krishna2001exp,milgrom1986}.
 Papers in this literature typically assume that misreporting is either costless (cheap talk) or impossible (verifiable disclosure).
 By contrast, in this article misreporting is possible at a cost that depends on the magnitude of misrepresentation.
-Under this modeling specification, I show that fully revealing equilibria exist but are not plausible.
+Under this modeling specification, there are no babbling equilibria or equilibria in truthful strategies.
+I show that fully revealing and non-revealing equilibria co-exist, but only the latter survive natural restrictions in the decision maker's beliefs.

-Therefore, this paper relates to models of strategic communication with misreporting costs \citep{ottaviani2006,kartik2007,chen2008,kartik2009,chen2011}.
-All these papers are concerned with the single-sender case, while I consider a multi-sender setting.
-An exception is \cite{dziuda2018}, who study a communication game with endogenous lying costs and consider a case with two senders.